ALaDyn/pepc/mkdocs/index.md

 # More Information on PEPC

-The following is compiled and linked with [PEPC's entry](https://helmholtz.software/software/pepc) in the Research Software Directory by Helmholtz.
+The following is linked with [PEPC's entry](https://helmholtz.software/software/pepc) in the Research Software Directory by Helmholtz.